CUE TEEN COLLECTIVE

 Classes take place at CUE Art Foundation, located in Manhattan's Chelsea/Flatiron district.
 The program includes an active field trip schedule to locations around NYC.
 Participants should be comfortable independently navigating the subway system.

-The program begins October 11, 2018 and concludes on May 23, 2019.
+The program begins in October and concludes at the end of May.
 Participants must commit for the entire season.
-Classes meet once a week for 2 hours on Thursdays after school, from 4.30pm to 6.30pm.
+Classes meet once a week for 2 hours on Thursdays after school, from 4:30pm to 6:30pm.